 In fact, Cummings travels with only a carry-on.
 She ditched checked bags due to rising costs and time spent at baggage claim.
 She quips, “By the time luggage is coming off the baggage carousel, I have long since left the airport.”

 By packing just a personal item and overhead bag, you can walk off the plane and make that dinner reservation with time to spare.

-He recommends not overpacking for a multi-week trip.
+“I have been to all corners of the world, and never have I had an issue with getting my laundry done,” Breitbart says.
+He recommends not overpacking for a multiweek trip.
 You can save suitcase space—and outfit changes—by rewearing clothes after laundering them.
 Plus, visiting a laundromat could be a chance to meet the locals.

 You can breeze through security by following the carry-on liquids rule: 3.4-ounce containers.
 One quart-sized bag.
 One bag per traveler.

-“Skip the minisized toiletries aisle and grab reusable travel bottles from the store instead, Morgan says.
+“Skip the minisized toiletries aisle and grab reusable travel bottles from the store instead,” Morgan says.
 Fill the reusable bottles with your regular shampoo, conditioner and other liquids.
-“Repeating this process saves on plastic waste and means you can use your favorite brand on the road,” Morgan notes.
+“Repeating this process saves on plastic waste and means you can use your favorite brand on the road,” he notes.

 “I save copies on my cloud account with a password,” Moskoff shares.
 “I also send copies to a family member.”